harleenkaur28/Movie-Recommender-System/README.md

 # Movie Recommender System

 A simple and user-friendly system deployed using Streamlit.
 This project uses TMDB's dataset containing data of about 5000 movies, encompassing a variety of genres.
+This tool offers a delightful and seamless experience for movie enthusiasts.
+Whether you’re in the mood to explore new genres or find films similar to your favorites, we’ve got you covered.

 ## Prerequisites